Near Real-time Full-wave Inverse Design of Electromagnetic Devices: Results

 \subsection{Design studies}

 For each design study, PNGF is performed with two precomputation approaches: iterative, employing a custom GPU-accelerated FDTD solver, and direct, utilizing APF.
-The frequencies at which optimization is performed and objective functions for each case are detailed in Supplementary Note \ref{supp:objfuncs}.
-Simulations to verify the final designs are performed with HFSS and the custom FDTD solver.
-A comparison of the runtime performance is shown in Table \ref{tb:performance}.
+The frequencies at which optimization is performed and the objective functions for each case are detailed in Supplementary Note \ref{supp:objfuncs}.
+Simulations to verify the final designs are performed with HFSS and a custom FDTD solver.
+A comparison of the runtime performance of DBS optimization for each design study utilizing PNGF compared to full-wave solvers is shown in Table \ref{tb:performance}.
 The total times for PNGF represent the duration needed to design each device from scratch, with no requisite prior training or pre-existing libraries of simulated designs.

 Progress in wireless systems, such as ultrawideband technologies, sub-terahertz/terahertz communications, and Internet of Things, has placed ever-increasing demands on antenna capabilities, performance, and size~\cite{kimionis_printed_2021, wu_universal_2023, zhao_2d_2023, ahmad_compact_2022, zheng_ultra-fast_2023, islam_highly_2022, liu_compact_2013, liu_miniaturized_2017, kibaroglu_64-element_2018, dadgarpour_one-_2016, karmokar_fixed-frequency_2016, yang_compact_2019, mackertich-sengerdy_tailored_2023}.
 Planar antennas have been the subject of particular interest~\cite{kimionis_printed_2021, wu_universal_2023, zhao_2d_2023, ahmad_compact_2022, zheng_ultra-fast_2023, liu_miniaturized_2017, karmokar_fixed-frequency_2016} owing to their ease of fabrication and integration where space is limited.
 However, traditional topologies, such as patch antennas, are often narrowband or have strongly frequency-dependent radiation patterns.
 We design a broadband 30GHz center-fed substrate antenna with a wide fractional bandwidth and highly uniform pattern.
 The design is shown in Fig. \ref{fig:subant} with simulated reflection coefficient and radiation patterns.
-The design exhibits a 10dB return loss bandwidth of approximately 13GHz, corresponding to a 40\% fractional bandwidth.
+The performance obtained at the final iteration of PNGF is also plotted, showing agreement with finite-difference simulation (see Supplementary Note \ref{supp:numerical_accuracy}) The design exhibits a 10dB return loss bandwidth of approximately 13GHz, corresponding to a 40\% fractional bandwidth.
 The radiation pattern remains largely unchanged over the entire frequency range, where the gain in the broadside direction is greater than 8.7 dBi with a peak of 12.1dBi at 35GHz.